-Manual Cleaning Steps for Instruments (Required)
+Manual Cleaning Steps for Instruments

-Step 1 Rinse devices in ambient temperature tap water to remove visible soil.
-Step 2 Prepare enzymatic solution, such as Prolystica [®] 2X Concentrate Enzymatic Presoak & Cleaner or equivalent, per manufacturer's recommendations and submerge device in enzyme solution.
-Actuate the device while it is submerged and soak for a minimum of 10 minutes.
-Step 3 Actuate and scrub the device using an appropriately sized soft bristled brush, such as a Spectrum Surgical code #M-16 or 45-542 (or equivalent), to brush any lumens for a minimum of 2 minutes.
-If needed, actuate at several locations to access all surfaces.
-Use of a syringe (minimum of 50 ml) or water jet is recommended for the hard to reach areas and repeat 3 times.
-Step 4 Rinse devices in Deionized / Reverse Osmosis (DI/RO) water for a minimum of 1 minute.
-Step 5 Prepare cleaning solution, such as Prolystica[®] 2X Concentrate Alkaline Detergent , per manufacturer's recommendations and submerge and actuate devices in cleaning solution and sonicate for a minimum of 10 minutes.
-Step 6 Thoroughly rinse devices with DI/RO water to remove all detergent residues.
-Step 7 Dry devices with a clean, lint free cloth or filtered compressed air.
+Step 1 Rinse devices in deionized (DI) or reverse osmosis (RO) water to remove excess soil.
+Step 2 Submerge device in enzyme solution and soak for 5 minutes.
+Step 3 Scrub device using a soft bristled brush until all visible soil has been removed.
+Use of a syringe or water jet is recommended for hard-to-reach areas.
+Step 4 Rinse devices in lukewarm tap water for a minimum of one minute.
+Step 5 Submerge devices in cleaning solution such as CritiKlenz® and sonicate for a minimum of 10 minutes.
+Step 6 Thoroughly rinse devices with RO/DI water to remove all detergent residues.
+Step 7 Dry devices with a clean, soft cloth.